mediolano-app/mediolano-app/README.md

 ![Mediolano.app](https://mediolano.app/wp-content/uploads/2024/09/mediolano-logo-dark-1.svg)

-# Mediolano Dapp

-Mediolano is a cutting-edge permissionless decentralized intellectual property provider for the integrity web.
-With Mediolano you can seamlessly tokenize intellectual property leveraging Starknet’s unparalleled high-speed, low-cost and smart contract intelligence for digital assets.
-By integrating ERC721 and IPFS technology, Mediolano ensures decentralization, interoperability and sovereignty to your assets.

 > [!IMPORTANT]
 > Mediolano dapp is in constant development and the current version runs on Starknet's Sepolia devnet.
 Use for testing purposes only.

-## Intellectual Property On-Chain

-In today’s ever-evolving digital world, protecting and managing intellectual property (IP) has become a critical challenge.
-From journalists to art collectors, new technologies are making it safer and more efficient to tokenize IP, enabling licensing, trading, distributing royalties, and more.

-Mediolano offers an innovative platform that empowers content creators, from authors to journalists and publishers, to participate in the global information marketplace.
-Our mission is to transform the industry by providing transparency, immutability, security, optimization, and a range of innovative features to build, manage, and monetize IP.

 # Mediolano Protocol